 Architecture of the "Ice Palace"

 Zetra was completed 14 months ahead of the Games, a feat that "surprised and delighted" international sports authorities.
+The project utilized cutting-edge technology, including "Nilcon" type ceiling elements installed without external support to speed up construction and reduce costs.
 Upon its official opening on February 14, 1982, IOC President Juan Antonio Samaranch described it as a "magnificent indoor sports hall" and noted that it was uncommon to see such facilities ready so far in advance.
-International observers, including the mayor of Innsbruck, praised the complex as being more advanced in construction and technical equipment than previous Olympic venues, labeling it the most modern sports facility in Europe.

 The Heart of the Games: February 1984 at Zetra

 During the twelve days of competition, Zetra served as the "heart" of the Sarajevo Olympics, drawing over 145,000 spectators to its various arenas.
-While other venues were scattered across the surrounding mountains, Zetra’s central location in the Koševo valley made it the primary destination for fans of ice sports and ceremonial pageantry.

 Figure Skating: Perfection and the "Dance of the Gods"

 The hall became the site of one of the most famous moments in Olympic history on Valentine’s Day, 1984.
 British ice dancers Jayne Torvill and Christopher Dean performed their free dance to Maurice Ravel’s Boléro, a routine that began with the pair on their knees to circumvent timing rules.
-Their performance was so flawless that they received a row of perfect 6.0 scores for artistic impression—an unprecedented feat.
+Their performance was so flawless that they received a row of perfect 6.0 scores for artistic impression, an unprecedented feat.
 Press reports described the atmosphere as a "rare spectacle," with the pair receiving thunderous applause from a packed house.

 Zetra also hosted the women's singles competition, where East German skater Katarina Witt secured the gold medal in a narrow victory over American Rosalynn Sumners.
 In the men’s event, American Scott Hamilton claimed the gold, despite a strong push from Canada’s Brian Orser, who won both the short and free programs but trailed Hamilton in the compulsory figures.